owlOur Mission

 Private Land Trusts

-With rights to land use defined in a land-protecting agreement held by non-profit Trust
+The rights to use the land as defined in a land-protecting agreement held by a non-profit trust

 Public Entities